GSA/coe-industry-day/ISSUE_TEMPLATE.md

 * Title/Role
 * Organization

-## What event(s) would you like to discuss?
+## What procurement(s) would you like to discuss?
-_Please indicate the the event(s) you are asking or commenting about._
+_Please indicate the the procurement(s) you are asking or commenting about._
-* Industry Day
-* Cloud Adoption
+* Cloud Adoption/IT Infrastructure Optimization
+* CoE Project Management Office (PMO)
 * Contact Center
+* Customer Experience Collaboration Solution
-* Customer Experience
+* Customer Experience PMO
+* Data Analytics Capacity Building
-* Data Analytics
+* Data Visualization and Analytics
-* H2A Visas
-* IT Infrastructure Optimization
-* Project Management Office
 * Voice of the Customer

 ## Your questions or thoughts